ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 # Grease

 Servers SHOULD send back a fraction of responses that are syntactically invalid or contain invalid signatures as well as incorrect times.
 Clients MUST properly reject such responses.
 Servers MUST NOT send back responses with incorrect times and valid signatures.
 Either signature MAY be invalid for this application.

-# Roughtime Clients
+# Roughtime Clients {#roughtime-clients}

 ## Necessary configuration